 EDCG 530.
-Organization and Administration of College Student Personnel.
+Organization & Administration CSP.
 (3).

 Organization and administration of student affairs and services in higher education.
 Includes legal foundations, governance models, planning and goal setting, resource acquisition and allocation, personnel and financial management, training and evaluation.
 To be taken first semester offered.